TipsyExp/nlh-trainer/docs/API-CONTRACT.md

 Notes:
 •	equity_snapshot, preflop_advice, and coach_advice are all optional and
 appear only when:
-o	The relevant logging flags are enabled (LOG_EQUITY_SNAPSHOT, LOG_PREFLOP_ADVICE, LOG_COACH_ADVICE), and o	The corresponding API calls were made with hand_id/idx in scope.
+o	the relevant logging flags / helpers are enabled, and o	the corresponding API calls were made with hand_id/idx in scope.
 •	When logging is disabled, these fields are simply absent.
 •	Shapes:
-o	equity_snapshot mirrors the equity API response (possibly trimmed/redacted). o	preflop_advice mirrors the legacy preflop API response. o	coach_advice embeds the universal AdviceV1 object as returned by /api/coach/advice (see COACH-ADVICE-PAYLOAD.md).
+o	equity_snapshot mirrors the equity API response (possibly trimmed / redacted). o	preflop_advice mirrors the legacy preflop API response. o	coach_advice mirrors the /api/coach/advice response:
+	solver-centric payload today;
+	AdviceV1 once the unified coach API is wired.
 Consumers that want a single all-streets view of advice should prefer coach_advice. preflop_advice remains for older tools that only know about the legacy preflop endpoint.